-You must be based at a UK research organisation eligible for UKRI funding.
+You must be employed at a research organisation eligible for Medical Research Council (MRC) funding.

 Apply for 10,000 graphics processing unit hours on the Isambard-AI and Dawn supercomputers for artificial intelligence-related research and development projects.